zmeers/ggparliament/README.md

 Inspiration from this package comes from: [parliamentdiagram](https://github.com/slashme/parliamentdiagram), which is used on Wikipedia, [parliament-svg](https://github.com/juliuste/parliament-svg), which is a javascript clone, and [a discussion on StackOverflow](http://stackoverflow.com/questions/42729174/creating-a-half-donut-or-parliamentary-seating-chart), which provided some of the code for part for the "arc" representations used in this package.

+If you have any issues, please note the problem and inform us!

 ## Semicircle parliament